gcrth/gcrth.github.io/_posts/2020-09-25-Parapred antibody paratope prediction using convolutional and recurrent neural networks.markdown

 ### other

 The model would be more useful if it could output whether residues is the paratope related to the input antigen.

+## Code

+Implemented with tensorflow1, The code is available via <https://github.com/eliberis/parapred>.